 Positioning yourself on the basis of individual choice rather than structural location.
 Flattening uneven struggles.

-- Being a victim of systemic oppression means you are not complicit in colonialism.
+- Assuming that being a victim of systemic oppression means that you are not complicit in colonialism.

 - To what extent are you reproducing what you critique?